THE 2017 JUDGES

 Rachael Bylykbashi joined Roche Diagnostics in 2013 as Head of Communications for Asia Pacific.
 In this role, she manages the internal and external communication strategy across the region.
 She relocated from Sydney to Singapore in 2008 to take up the role of Regional Director with Edelman where she ran the Health Practice until her move to Roche.
 Prior to her relocation, Rachael was the External Communications Manager for Bayer Australia.
 Previously she worked for a leading Australian public relations firm where she managed clients across the healthcare, telecommunications, television and automotive industries, as well as the arts.
 Rachael is a founding board member of the Asia Pacific Association of Communication Directors.

-Antoine Calendrier is the Market leader and Managing Director with Burson Marsteller.
-He was was Head of Corporate Communications with Hennessy.
+Antoine Calendrier is Managing Director at Meaning Asia.
+He recently served as Market leader and Managing Director with Burson Marsteller and was was Head of Corporate Communications with Hennessy.
 Whilst in France, he also lead Euro RSCG’s corporate and crisis communications department which offered government relations, crisis management, media relations, public affairs, and political training.
 Antoine graduated from the Political Sciences Institute of Toulouse (France) and is fluent in French and English.

 Claudia Chan is Head of Government Affairs in Asia Pacific for Seagate Technology.
 Claudia is responsible for Seagate’s public policy and government affairs initiatives in Asia Pacific.
 She advises Seagate’s business leaders on public policy issues and she represents the interests of Seagate before government and industry stakeholders.
 She is also the Vice Chair of the ICT Committee in the US-ASEAN Business Council, helping to lead and shape the Council’s ICT advocacy initiatives in ASEAN.
 Prior to joining Seagate, Claudia has vast experience in trade and investment public policy work during her time at investment and trade agencies under the governments of Singapore, Japan and New Zealand.
 She has led teams in trade and investment policy making, and industry development programs to assist large corporates and SMEs in their internationalization and investment plans.